PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 - [Data collection](../../Study%20Content/ComputerVision/ComputerVisionDataCollection.html)
 - [Robotic Simulation Primer](https://adsai.buas.nl/Study%20Content/Robotics%20and%20Reinforcement%20Learning/3.%20Robotic%20Simulation%20Primer.html)
 - [Data management](https://adsai.buas.nl/Study%20Content/Research%20Methodology/Overview.html)
+- [Cognition workshop](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Perception%20-%20Self-study%20material.html): 9:00 - 17:00 on Thursday the 17th of November (Check MyTimetable).

 In this block we don't work with humans or animals but with robots which makes our lives much easier!
 Therefore, we don't need to bother ourselves with a letter of informed consent or a research information letter.
-For this block we need to use and fill in the following templates: [ ] BUas Ethics Review; [ ] Research Data Management Guide; [ ] Codebook. *This is a group deliverable*, so you can all hand-in the same files; and evidence that you did follow through with you Research Data Management Plan & Procedures described in there.
+For this block we need to use and fill in the following templates: [BUas Ethics Review](https://adsai.buas.nl/Year2/BlockB/#buas-ethics-review); [Research Data Management Guide](https://adsai.buas.nl/Year2/BlockB/#research-data-management-plan); [Codebook](https://adsai.buas.nl/Year2/BlockB/#codebook). *This is a group deliverable*, so you can all hand-in the same files; and evidence that you did follow through with you Research Data Management Plan & Procedures described in there.
 Make sure that you contribute to each of these deliverables and are able to evidence this!

 #### <mark>DataLab (group)</mark>